-With regard to the conditions which were put in place for sailing during the lockdowns, we can now dispense with the requirement for masthead buoyancy and the insistence on the wearing of personal buoyancy aids during the summer season.
-However, whilst sailing casually without Patrol Boat availability, masthead buoyancy and the wearing of buoyancy aids are still recommended.
+With regard to the conditions which were put in place for sailing during the lockdowns, we will not insist on masthead buoyancy but the wearing of personal buoyancy aids during the winter season is required.
+However, whilst sailing casually without Patrol Boat availability, masthead buoyancy is recommended.

 The Changing Rooms are now open and the showers may be used but Members are asked to allow social distancing to Members who request it.
 There is sanitising spray available which should be used to clean down the benches.

 In the Clubhouse, we ask that Members respect those who are uncomfortable with the relaxation of measures and allow them space.
 We encourage the use of reasonable ventilation in the Clubhouse.

 Food must be ordered and paid for at the Bar as the kitchen is no longer handling money.